sirarthurnell/simple-calendar/README.md

 ```
 Here, `DayOfWeek` is an enum provided by the calendar.

+It's important to mention the existence of the **`firstDayOfWeek`** property, when it comes to set the first day of the week.
+It expects a value of type `DayOfWeek` in which, Sunday has the numerical value of 0 (and it's the default value of the property).

 ### Day caption formatter
 This formatter is in charge of formatting all the day captions.
 It can be used in this way: